top of page

 Tracy King, MA, CAE

-AI is changing how we create, deliver and measure learning.
-But in my experience working in professional development, the seismic shifts we’re seeing in this sector aren't rooted in AI tool adoption alone; they’re rooted in the rapid evolution of the operational structures within education provider organizations that are necessary to meet modern learner expectations.
+AI is transforming how we create, deliver, and measure learning.
+In my experience with professional development, the seismic shifts we’re witnessing in this sector aren't just about adopting AI tools.
+They stem from the rapid evolution of operational structures within education provider organizations.
+These changes are essential to meet modern learner expectations.

-Becoming equipped to use generative AI and AI-enabled technologies is important for learning professionals.
-However, I believe that alone is not enough.
-To be fully equipped, we need to understand four strategic components that are preparing AI-ready organizations to become innovation leaders.
+Becoming equipped to use generative AI and AI-enabled technologies is crucial for learning professionals.
+However, I believe that alone isn’t enough.
+To be fully prepared, we need to understand four strategic components that are positioning AI-ready organizations as innovation leaders.

 1. Evolving Roles

-AI is already embedded in a number of daily use tools for L&D professionals.
-Numerous organizations are also creating private LLMs with their proprietary content in preparation for atomic design, where AI will dynamically prepare training that is aligned with learners' performance gaps and goals.
+AI is already embedded in many daily tools for L&D professionals.
+Numerous organizations are also creating private LLMs with their proprietary content in preparation for atomic design.
+Here, AI will dynamically prepare training aligned with learners' performance gaps and goals.

-While AI is not yet an instructional designer, it has already begun redefining learning and development team roles.
-Instead of content creators, I expect more companies will be looking for L&D professionals capable of content architecture, dynamic learning pathway audits, content-focused GPT training and maintenance, and learning-data analytics.
-Collaboration with subject matter experts is already evolving: Professional development organizations are generating outlines and content drafts for SMEs to edit rather than asking them to create the content from a blank page, which represents a significant departure in practice.
+While AI isn’t yet an instructional designer, it is redefining learning and development team roles.
+Instead of merely content creators, companies will increasingly seek L&D professionals skilled in content architecture, dynamic learning pathway audits, content-focused GPT training, and learning-data analytics.
+Collaboration with subject matter experts (SMEs) is evolving too.
+Professional development organizations are now generating outlines and content drafts for SMEs to edit, rather than asking them to create content from scratch.
+This marks a significant shift in practice.

-These demands call for both upskilling and recruiting for this type of expertise into the L&D field.
+These demands call for both upskilling and recruiting for this type of expertise in the L&D field.

 2. Portfolio Ratio